evykassirer/notes/cs241/class_notes.md

 Then scan the heap; reclaim any blocks which are not marked and clear the marks.
 This does not work well in c++ where the runtime types of stack elements are not known.

-A disadvantage here is that the proram must be stopped temporarily to do this.
+A disadvantage here is that the program must be stopped temporarily to do this.

 ####Reference counting

 - Reference counting does not require a program stop.
 - For each heap block, keep track of the number of pointers which point to it.
 - This means that we watch every pointer and update the reference count (decrement old, increment new) each time a pointer is reassigned.
-- if a block's reference count reaches - then it can be reclaimed
+- if a block's reference count reaches 0 - then it can be reclaimed
 - A problem with this is circular references.
 If two objects point to each other and nothing else points to them,then they are still gargabe, but have a reference count of 1 (each)

-####Coping Garbage Collector
+####Copying Garbage Collector
 - the heap is in 2 halves: "from" and "to"
 - we only allocate memory from "from"
 - at some point "from" fills up, all the memory reachable is copied into "to"